dongwonjo/Token-Sparse-Attention/README.md

 ```

 ### 2. Quick Start
-Inference with Token Sparse Attention methods and evaluation and speedup benchmark.
+Inference with Token Sparse Attention methods for evaluation and speedup benchmark.

 ```
 # Run benchmark